Download

 Install via pip (Advanced)

-- Make sure you have Python3 installed (version 3.12 or greater).
+- Make sure you have Python3 installed (version 3.12 preferred).

 - Open Terminal, and type: